A SHORT HISTORY OF THE USA

 Further north Robert E. Lee faced increasing pressure from Grant's forces in Virginia.
 On 2 April 1864 the Confederates abandoned Petersburg and Richmond.
 Finally on 9 April 1865 Lee surrendered to Grant at Appomattox Court House.
 That was effectively the end of the civil war.
 The rest of the Confederate forces surrendered soon afterwards.
 Johnston surrendered to Sherman on 18 April and the last Confederate army surrendered on 26 May 1865.

 However Lincoln did not live to see the end of the war.
-John Wilkes Booth assassinated him on 15 April 1865.
+John Wilkes Booth shot him on 14 April 1865.
 Lincoln was watching a play in Ford's Theater when Booth shot him in the head.
+The president died the next day.
 Andrew Johnson took his place.

 THE END OF SLAVERY